 This first stage is all about awareness and is an important aspect of your podcast marketing strategy.
 Especially if awareness is the goal for your podcast, you’ll want to place a deeper focus on this step.

 Who is the target audience for your podcast?
-Your target audience could be different from your company’s target audience depending on what your goal is.
+Your target audience could be different from your company’s target audience depending on the goal of your podcast.

-Maybe your goal is awareness, building industry relationships, lead generation, whatever it might be, these are all different target audiences.
+Maybe it’s awareness, building industry relationships, lead generation, whatever it might be, these are all different target audiences.
 With that being said, you want to identify where these audiences reside.

-Look into different communities, social media platforms, newsletters, etc. and see how you can authentically connect and communicate with them.
-We often see podcasters make the mistake of finding these communities and then turning into a salesperson and urging audiences to go listen to their podcast because it’ll give them x value.
+To authentically connect and communicate with your ideal listener, look into different communities, social media platforms, forums, and newsletters.
+We often see podcasters make the mistake of finding these communities and then turning into a salesperson and urging audiences to listen to their podcast because it’ll give them x value.

-This tactic may work for a small percentage of that audience, but the majority of them will immediately be disinterested in your offering or alternatively, you may be breaking community guidelines and be kicked out of groups.
+This tactic may work for a small percentage of that audience.
+Still, the majority of them will immediately be disinterested in your offering or you may be breaking community guidelines and be kicked out of groups.